 Three methods of entry: RFID activated by key fob, 3-digit keypad, or via a key.
 Safe is manufactured using heavy-duty, 16-gauge carbon steel and it features a corrosion-resistant powder coat finish.

 One of the reasons this safe is so affordable is it does not feature any type of biometric access.

 Holds up to 5 handguns.
 Easy electronic access.
 Can be bolted to a floor or wall.
 Red interior lighting makes it easy to see what you are grabbing.

-Red interior light is dim, making it difficult to see.
+Interior light is dim, making it difficult to see.